Cucumber Tomato Salad

 Proper Storage

 This salad is best made and chilled for an hour before serving to allow the flavors to meld.
 You can make it up to 24 hours ahead of time, but the longer it sits, the more the tomatoes break down.
-Leftovers should be stored in a tightly covered container in the refrigerator and will keep up to 2 days.
+Leftovers should be stored in a tightly covered container in the refrigerator and will last up to 2 days.

 - Beet and Cucumber Salad